Home

 As you repeatedly step up with one leg, while you’re up there go ahead and raise the knee of your other leg until that thigh is parallel to the floor.
 With a little practice, you will develop better balance by using your arms as natural counter weights.
 You might use a wall for balance at first.

 Complete an entire set (five to ten) on each leg before switching.
 Start with just a few of these.
 They can add up and cause soreness rather quickly.
+Build up slowly with anything you’re not used to doing.

 Bicycle Leg Swings

-Bicycle Leg Swings Add some bicycle leg swings.
+Add some bicycle leg swings.
 Put one hand on the wall or the back of a chair.
 Move your opposite leg forward, down and back around as if riding a bicycle, but in an exaggerated circle.
 This sounds and feels easy at first, but start out doing three sets of 30 or less on each leg and feel the burn!

 Over several weeks, work up to as many as three sets of fifty on each leg in a minute or so for each set.
 You’ll be surprised at how much easier propelling yourself forward for long periods becomes after doing just these three exercises over the summer time.
+Add some ankle weights and feel the burn!

 Bench Dips

-Move your feet out away from you until your backside slides off the seat and your weight is on you heels and hands.
+Move your feet out away from you until your backside slides off the seat and your weight is on your heels and hands.
 Now raise yourself up and down in front of the couch with your arms.
 Again, start out with a few and work up to three sets of ten or more.

 Ab Crunches

-I like exercises that I can do while lying down.
-Here’s one of my favorites.
 Lay on the floor with your hands on the side of your head.
 Squeeze your abdominal muscles and lift your head and shoulders off the ground a little without arching your neck.

 Back Extensions

-Lower Back Extensions As always, just do a few at first to see how your body responds.
+As always, just do a few at first to see how your body responds.
 Please!
 Start easy with this one!
 We use our backs more than we realize just to walk upright.

 We’re reminded of that fact when our low back area gets tense after walking in elk or deer country all morning.
+As these become easier, you can carefully add some side twists as you come up.

-If you’re not used to doing full-length push ups, don’t feel like there is something wimpy about doing knee push ups.
+If you’re not used to doing full-length push-ups, don’t feel like there is something wimpy about doing knee push-ups.
 Depending on your own body weight, even knee push ups can be pretty demanding.

 Do some of these, building up gradually as always, to strengthen your chest, back and arms for the demands of moving yourself, your equipment and, hopefully, a heavy trophy animal across unforgiving territory.

 Push ups with feet on the floor would be fine for someone who is not overweight, but be careful not to injure your shoulders by overdoing it.
 For advanced push ups, elevate your feet a little and keep your legs straight.
+Do some close-to-the-sides military pushups, wide stance pushups, and even diamond pushups (pointing fingers and thumbs together under your chest) to increase the difficulty.

 Arm Presses

-Consider adding simple Press exercises to your hunting fitness routine, raising something with a little weight to it over your head repeatedly to strengthen your shoulders.
+Consider adding simple press exercises to your hunting fitness routine, raising something with a little weight to it over your head repeatedly to strengthen your shoulders.
 When you raise your rifle, the aim will be steadier because of the added strength.

 Stretch Band for Archers